Sixteen South: Sesame Tree

-Upcoming television shows

 Ivory Towers

 Ivory Towers is a 2D-animated series about a four-year-old elephant who regularly visits her grandfather at a home for elderly animals.

 Spaghetti Sisters

 Spaghetti Sisters is a 2D-animated series that tells the story of two sisters in a remote mountain range and their plans to keep the family’s failing pasta restaurant afloat.

 Sharks In Shirts

 Sharks In Shirts is a 2D-animated series about three teenage sharks whose mischief catches up with them when a chemistry experiment goes wrong and lands them on a school’s football team for the year.

 Super Snail

 Super Snail is a 2D-animated series about a slug named Kevin who, despite being an administrator at a newspaper, is quite slow and often holds things up in a fast-paced news world.

 The Coop Troop

 The Coop Troop is a 3D CGI series revolving around a group of barnyard animals on a mission to help other animals with their problems.
-It is being produced by Sixteen South, Chinese company Tencent, and French studio Technicolor Animation Productions, with an intended release year of 2023.
+It is being produced by Sixteen South, Chinese company Tencent, and French studio Technicolor Animation Productions, with a release year of 2023.